-- 1. Annual Payment due July 1- \$200 discount - 2.
-Semi Annual Payments due July 1 and Jan 2 \$100 discount - 3.
-Twelve (12) Equal monthly payments June 1 to May 1 - 4.
-Ten (10) Equal monthly payments August 1 to May 1

-- CA contracts are issued on an annual basis.
-All accounts must be current in order to be eligible to re-enroll for the upcoming school year. - Please be advised that a student must be enrolled or re-enroll for the upcoming school year to be eligible to try out for school activities or athletics for the upcoming school year (cheerleading, dance line, and all other athletic activities). - All tuition and fees are made payable to Claiborne Academy, Attention: Business Office Monthly tuition payments must be mailed or delivered to the school's business office.
+- 1. Annual Payment due July 1st \$200 discount - 2.
+Semi Annual Payments due July 1st and Jan 2nd \$100 discount - 3.
+Twelve (12) Equal monthly payments August 1st to July 1st - 4.
+Ten (10) Equal monthly payments August 1st to May 1st - CA contracts are issued on an annual basis.
+All accounts must be current in order to be eligible to re-enroll for the upcoming school year. - Please be advised that a student must be enrolled or re-enroll for the upcoming school year to be eligible to try out for school activities or athletics for the upcoming school year (cheerleading, dance line, and all other athletic activities). - All tuition and fees are made payable to Claiborne Academy, Attention: Business Office.
+Monthly tuition payments must be mailed or delivered to the school's business office.
 Monthly statements WILL NOT be mailed.
 The front office will not be responsible for collecting payments. - Monthly tuition payments not paid by the 10th of the month are considered delinquent.
-A late fee of \$25 will be added for each additional month said account is in arrears. - Annual and Semiannual payment plan discounts will be void if payment is not received by due date. - There is a Returned Check Fee of \$20 for each returned check. - Students whose accounts are in arrears will have a hold placed on final report card, and any other student information. - A student's account must be current to participate in all extracurricular activities such as any sport, cheerleading, danceline, fieldtrips and field day. - In the event that a student chooses to leave CA, a withdrawal form MUST be filled out in the business office.
+A late fee of \$25 will be added for each additional month said account is in arrears. - Annual and Semiannual payment plan discounts will be void if payment is not received by due date. - There is a Returned Check Fee of \$20 for each returned check. - Students whose accounts are in arrears will have a hold placed on final report card, and any other student information. - A student's account must be current to participate in all extracurricular activities such as any sport, cheerleading, dance line, field trips and field day. - In the event that a student chooses to leave CA, a withdrawal form MUST be filled out in the business office.
 All financial obligations must be met prior to a student's records being forwarded to another school.
-If a student withdraws from school or is dismissed, then the entire semester of tuition is due to the school. - Payment for lunch, if ordered, is due daily in the student's homeroom.
-Students also have the option to purchase a monthly, semester or yearly meal card.
-Menus are available at the beginning of each month and are posted on the CA website. - Families experiencing a temporary financial hardship should contact the school for a consultation with the business office manager and headmaster.
+If a student withdraws from school or is dismissed, then the entire semester of tuition is due to the school. - Families experiencing a temporary financial hardship should contact the school for a consultation with the Business Office Manager and Head of School.